Integralist/integralist.co.uk/content/posts/go-interfaces.md

 We can see our `process` function accepts an integer, which is interpolated into the URL that is requested.
 We then use the `http.Get` function from the [net/http](https://golang.org/pkg/net/http/) package to request the URL.

+The function then stringify's the response body and returns it.
+This is sufficient for a basic example, but in the real world this function would likely do lots more processing to the response data.

 Already in this code there are lots of interfaces being utilised, which may not be immediately obvious.
 Let's break down the code and see what interfaces there are.

 The `http.Get` function returns a pointer to a `http.Response` struct, and from within that struct we extract the `Body` field and pass it to `ioutil.ReadAll`.